Raku/intellij-ide-plugin/perl6-idea-plugin/docs/test-plan.md

 - [ ] Try to import a project from github, `https://github.com/jnthn/json-path`
 - [ ] Try to break a build, check if the exception feedback shows Edument data, cancel

-Here we test ability of our product to manipulate files inside of a project.
+Here we test ability of our product to manipulate files inside a project.

 For the last opened project.